 If symptoms are moderate or severe or do not respond to other measures, drugs may be needed.
-For pruritus, topical corticosteroids (eg, 1% hydrocortisone twice a day as needed) can be applied to the vulva but not into the vagina.
-Oral antihistamines lessen pruritus and cause drowsiness, helping patients sleep.
+For pruritus, topical antifungals or low-potency corticosteroids (eg, 1% hydrocortisone twice a day as needed) can be applied to the vulva, if appropriate, but not into the vagina.

 Poor hygiene (eg, in patients who are incontinent or bedbound) can lead to chronic vulvar inflammation due to chemical irritation by urine or feces.

-Bacterial vaginosis, candidal vaginitis, and trichomonal vaginitis are uncommon among postmenopausal women but may occur in those with risk factors.
+Bacterial vaginosis, candidal vaginitis, and trichomonal vaginitis may occur in postmenopausal women.

-After menopause, risk of cancer increases, and a bloody or watery discharge is more likely to be due to cancer; thus, any vaginal discharge in postmenopausal women should be promptly evaluated.
+After menopause, risk of cancer increases, and a bloody discharge is more likely to be due to cancer; thus, any vaginal discharge in postmenopausal women should be promptly evaluated.

 Causes of vaginal pruritus and itching vary depending on the patient’s age.

-For most patients, measure vaginal pH and obtain a sample of secretions for microscopic examination and testing; if needed, do culture for sexually transmitted organisms.
+For most patients, measure vaginal pH and obtain a sample of secretions for microscopic examination and testing; if needed, do testing for sexually transmitted infections.